LiorZ/hdac8_thesis/thesis.rst

 ..

-	Since we didn't want to allow much flexibility in those particular interactions we thought as important to binding, we used the harmonic function as our constraint, testing several standard deviations in our calibrations (a standard deviation of 0.2 that was proven to work on previous studies of FlexPepBind mentioned earlier in this text) The first 4 constraints (see table below) are meant to hold the acetylated lysine in place and prevent it from moving too much in the active site.
-The last 2 constraints are meant to conserve the important interaction between Asp101 and the backbone of the peptide, as was described by Vannini et al in [19]_.
+	Since we didn't want to allow much flexibility in those particular interactions we thought as important to binding, we used the harmonic function as our constraint, testing several standard deviations in our calibrations (a standard deviation of 0.2 was proven to work on previous studies of FlexPepBind mentioned earlier in this text).
+The first 4 constraints (see table below) are meant to hold the acetylated lysine in place and prevent it from moving too much in the active site.
+The last 2 constraints are meant to conserve the important interaction between Asp101 and the backbone of the peptide, as was described by Vannini et al in ref [19]_.

-..
-LIOR: This table appears twice.
-(Also in the constraints section in the preparation of starting structure section ...
-..
-(DONE) ORA: as I said above, this just indicates that this part is not organized well, I suggest to move it to before prepacking. %
-..

 .. figure:: images/constraints_extended.png
 	:scale: 20%

 	:label:`keyint` The key interactions from which the constraints were derived (outlined as yellow lines), taken from a solved crystal complex (PDB: 2v5w).

+.. raw:: LaTeX

+     \newpage
+..

 .. table:: An elaboration of the constraints that were derived from the crystal structure